privacygmail cleanupemail security

 • No email data to subpoena from MailMop

-• Government would need to subpoena Google (your Gmail), not MailMop
+• A government would have to subpoena Google (your Gmail), not MailMop

-• MailMop only has: your email address, subscription status
+• MailMop only holds your email address and subscription status

 Risk 4: Employee Access

-What happens: Company employees can potentially access emails stored on servers.
+What happens: Company employees can potentially read emails stored on servers.

 Concerns: